PeoplePlusAI/Sukoon/README.md

 # Steps to run
 ```
-- Go to langgraph subfolder ( cd langgraph from terminal)
+- Go to langgraph subfolder ( cd langgraph) from terminal
 - run 'python sukoon_api_1.py' after installing all dependencies in your environment (pip install -r requirements.txt)
-- go to sukoon-frontend(cd sukoon-frontend), run 'npm start' to access it in your browser
+- go to sukoon-frontend(cd sukoon-frontend), run 'npm start' to access it in your browser.
+- alternatively use this vercel deployment to access it - https://sukoon-1.vercel.app
 ```
 # Current Landscape
 Currently availing mental health has a lot of issues such as: